Probiotic Benefits, Recommended Foods and How to Get Rid of Bad Bacteria in the Gut

 Any of these three prebiotics are safer and usually healthier in the long run than using inulin or FOS.
 Taking all three together would be a powerful addition to any wellness regime and of great benefit your digestive system and its friendly bacteria.

-The simplest and potentially most powerful way to improve your intestinal environment is with probiotic supplements.
-Perhaps more than any other kind of supplementation though, it’s critical to get the right kind of probiotics and take them properly if you want to see results.
+The simplest way to improve your intestinal environment is with supplemental probiotics.
+Perhaps more than any other kind of supplementation though, it’s critical to get the right kind and take them properly if you want to see results.

 Examining the average probiotic formula at a health food store you’ll see labels with statements like ‘5 billion live organisms per capsule at the time of manufacture’.
 That’s fairly worthless if most of those live organisms have died by the time you swallow them.